demingfactor/storytellingsa/src/cms/pages/getting-started.md

 * cultural stories historical and heritage
 * and more....

+## Story Themes and Motifs

-Stories are also grouped in collections by reference to a theme (e.g. animals, ecology, monsters), a specific region or country, or by recurrent motifs (e.g. abandonment, transformation, lost in forest).
+Stories are also grouped in collections by reference to:

+* a theme - animals, ecology, monsters
+* specific region or country - India, Ghana, Iceland
+* recurrent motifs - abandonment, transformation, lost in forest, quest).

 **Purposes of telling oral stories include to…**